AlessioMongelluzzo/PowerEnJoy/rasd/Domain assumptions.md

 - [D9] PowerEnJoy ensures no mechanical failures can happen to cars.
 - [D10] PowerEnJoy ensures a car is always nearby.
 The number of cars is not fixed and depends on the trend of reservations.
 - [D11] Car doors can always be opened from the inside.
+- [D12] Clients can be geolocalized.
+- [D13] Cars' engine status can be monitored remotely.
+- [D14] Every car is equipped with an information display.